AdamBilton/analyst_case_study_cyclist/README.md

 # Usage

+Open and view the markdown files from the 'outputs' folder

+Alternatively:

+You can download the data from the sources identified and run the code chunks manually

 1. Open "cyclist_report_cleaning_and_preperation" from the rmarkdown folder
 2. Check cleaning process visually or run code chunks sequentially to carry out data cleaning and preparation
 3. Open "cyclist_report_analysis_and_recommendations" from the rmarkdown folder
 4. Run code chunks sequentially to analyse data and produce visualisations

-Alternatively:

-Open the .pdf files from the 'outputs' folder
-OR
-View the rendered github outputs for each document
-OR
-Knit the RMarkdown documents to a file type of your preference after running the code chunks